joodicator/ic-while-synth/docs/urop/log.md

 \#5 seemed like the potentially most promising way of proceeding, so I spent some time thinking about how it might be achieved.
 Using Haskell's parametric polymorphism and GHC's [`RebindableSyntax`](https://downloads.haskell.org/~ghc/7.6.3/docs/html/users_guide/syntax-extns.html#rebindable-syntax) extension, it is possible in Haskell to redefine arithmetic and boolean operators (and some other Prelude functions) so that evaluating a boolean expression results in an **abstract syntax tree** representing a boolean expression over arithmetic expressions over integer variables.
 This could then be mechanically translated into ASP.
 This is the same idea used by [simple-reflect](https://hackage.haskell.org/package/simple-reflect), but takes it further insofar as making the result computationally useful.

-I started implementing `Abstract.hs` which implements this idea.
-To show how it is useful, consider the following example, which uses the `Show` instance to print closed-form string representations of computations abstracted over named variables:
+I started writing [`Abstract.hs`](https://github.com/JosephCrowe/ic-while-synth/blob/arrays/main/Abstract.hs) which implements this idea.
+To show how it is useful, consider the following example, which uses a `Show` instance to print closed-form string representations of computations abstracted over named variables:
 ```
 *Abstract> let xs = [IVar "X0", IVar "X1", IVar "X2", IVar "X3", IVar "X4"]
 *Abstract> xs